 The desserts are where this buffet shines.
 There are a number of desserts to choose from and you’ll have enough to keep your Instagram feed full for days.
 I am a sucker for anything with matcha green tea and the cupcake at the time was right up my alley.

-The drink bar (aka unlimited) offer soft drinks, hot and cold teas, and coffee.
+The drink bar (aka unlimited) offers soft drinks, hot and cold teas, and coffee.
 Take full advantage of this.

 Overall, the food isn’t the best but the unlimited drinks, children’s buffet, and desserts make up for that.
 I recommend leaving more room for dessert, but that’s just me.
 You’re on vacation: remember that calories don’t count!

-There is also a breakfast buffet that includes Winnie the Pooh characters, which I have not done yet, so I am unable to speak to the quality of the breakfast.
-I do know that the breakfast is popular, so you’re best to get a reservation as soon as the reservations open (30 days in advance).
+I do know that breakfast is popular, so you’re best to get a reservation as soon as the reservations open (30 days in advance).

 Maximize your experience at Crystal Palace Restaurant by following my recommendations and tips: